chamambom/resume/docs/index.md

  **Organisation** - [Steward Bank |  Zimbabwe](https://www.stewardbank.co.zw/)<br>
 **Existing Environment** On-premise environment comprised of 2 AD servers , 2 clustered 2016 exchange servers running all roles (CAS and Mailbox) ,Cisco iron port for spam filtering<br>
 **Requirements.
-Planned Changes** Migrate some users to exchange online and leave some users on-premise <br>
+Planned Changes** Implement a hybrid identity and email - Migrate some users to exchange online and leave some users on-premise <br>
 **Duration** - 2 months <br>
 **Challenges Experienced**
  - The exchange on-premise environment was unstable and kept corrupting the mailbox databases which affected the migration significantly.